 Challenge #4: Managing expectations

 Digital marketing itself is a long-term play.
-While a site can be optimized within a definitive amount of time, it's the building up of your digital authority that takes time.
+While a website can be optimized within a definitive amount of time, it's the building up of your digital authority that takes time.
 This makes digital marketing a challenge for many who expect to see quick results.
-I tell most people that they're looking at nine to twelve months before they'll really feel like their digital strategy is paying off.
+I tell most people that they're looking at nine to twelve months before they'll really feel like their digital strategy is starting to gain traction.
+Agencies that sell "fast results" and "guaranteed rankings" are looking for trouble.

 But with the long sales cycle of B2B, it's even more important to manage expectations.
 Not only do you have to bide your time while you build up your digital authority, you then have the added delay of the time it takes to convert your leads into actual customers.
 The good news is that with analytics in place, you can start tracking metrics that prove whether or not your digital marketing strategy is working.